kudobuilder/kudo/keps/0012-operator-extensions.md

 ### User Stories

-- As an Application Operator, I want to be able to add a custom Plan to an existing FrameworkVersion.
+- As an Application Operator, I want to be able to add a custom Plan to an existing OperatorVersion.
-- As an Application Operator, I want to be able to patch existing templates in an existing FrameworkVersion.
+- As an Application Operator, I want to be able to patch existing templates in an existing OperatorVersion.
-- As an Application Operator, I want to be able to add or update parameters to an existing FrameworkVersion.
+- As an Application Operator, I want to be able to add or update parameters to an existing OperatorVersion.
 - As an Application Operator, I want to be able to update my base framework easily.

 ### Extension Spec